pietheinstrengholt/rssmonster/README.md

 2. Download lumen: composer global require "laravel/lumen-installer=~1.0"
 3. Clone the RSSMonster repository: git clone https://github.com/pietheinstrengholt/rssmonster.git
 4. Inside the rssmonster directory run: composer update
-2. Deploy the database, use the database.sql script
+2. Deploy the database, use the following command: php artisan migrate:refresh --seed
 3. Copy the .env.example to .env and configure with the correct database settings
 5. Navigate to http://yourRSSMonsterurl/index.php and add feeds by using the top menu
 6. Add a cron job to pull articles: curl -s http://yourRSSMonsterurl/index.php/api/feed/updateall